This recipe for Triple Layer Chocolate Ganache Cake is so heavenly you will want to make it for any occasion.

 - For piping the frosting, I recommend doubling the recipe as piping uses more frosting.

-- Boiling can cause skin to form on cream so I recommend not boiling.
+- Boiling can cause the skin to form on cream so I recommend not boiling.
 Heating until just before boiling point will do.

 - Make the ganache before baking and while it cools, bake your cake so the ganache will be ready to use when needed.